bendavis78/git-create-remote/README.md

 git-create-remote
 -----------------

-A git extension to create Create a new github or bitbucket repo.
+A git extension to create a new github or bitbucket repo.
 To install, simply place git-create-remote somewhere in your `$PATH`.

     usage: git create-remote [options] <gh|bb>:<project_name>